Subgraph Games in the Semi-Random Graph Process and Its Generalization to Hypergraphs: Proofs for hypergraphs when

 The proofs of Theorems \ref{thm:hypergraph_r=1_upper_bound} and \ref{thm:hypergraph_r=1_lower_bound} follow the same approach as in the graph case considered in Section~\ref{sec:graphs} and, therefore, we only sketch them here emphasizing the required differences.
 The proof of Theorems \ref{thm:hypergraph_r=1_upper_bound} is again based on Lemma \ref{lem:pick_same_vertex} and, indeed, proceeds mutatis mutandis.

-\begin{proof}[Proof of Theorem~\ref{thm:hypergraph_r=1_upper_bound}] Follow the same approach as in the proof of Theorem \ref{thm:lower_bound}, dividing the process into phases where in each phase, the next vertex according to the degeneracy ordering is added.
-The only difference in this case is that in each phase, we must create all edges in which the new vertex is the last vertex rather than all edges, but since $r=1$ these can be constructed in exactly the same way. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{thm:hypergraph_r=1_upper_bound}] Follow the same approach as in the proof of Theorem \ref{thm:upper_bound}, dividing the process into phases where in each phase, the next vertex according to the degeneracy ordering is added.
+In each phase, we must create all edges in which the new vertex is the last vertex.
+Since $r=1$ these can be constructed in exactly the same way. \end{proof}

-Now we outline the proof of Theorem \ref{thm:hypergraph_r=1_lower_bound} by discussing the necessary changes in the proof of the graph counterpart.
-Let $G$ be a hypergraph on $k$ vertices and $m$ edges that is not necessarily uniform and may contain parallel edges (allowing these cases will be useful in the proof of Lemma~\ref{lem:hypergraph_weight_>_min_deg}).
-Fix an ordering of the edges $(e_1,e_2,\ldots,e_m)$ of $G$, and for each edge $e_i$ fix a leading vertex $x_i$.
-Given such a $G$, define an auxiliary graph $graph(G)$ on the same vertex set $V$ where for each edge $e_i \in G$, we have that $graph(G)$ contains the directed edges $x_i \rightarrow u$ for every $u \in e_i \setminus \{x_i\}$.
+Now we outline the proof of Theorem \ref{thm:hypergraph_r=1_lower_bound} by discussing the necessary changes in the proof of the graph counterpart, which is Theorem \ref{thm:lower_bound}.
+Let $H$ be a hypergraph on $k$ vertices and $m$ edges.
+For the purposes of the proof of Lemma~\ref{lem:hypergraph_weight_>_min_deg}, we allow $H$ to be not necessarily uniform, but with every edge containing at most $s$ vertices, and we also allow there to be potentially multiple copies of edges on $<s$ vertices.
+Call such a hypergraph \emph{$s$-bounded}.
+This is analogous to the so-called loopy graphs used in the proof of Lemma \ref{lem:weight_>_min_deg}.

+Fix an ordering of the edges $(e_1,e_2,\ldots,e_m)$ of $H$, and for each edge $e_i$ fix a leading vertex $x_i$.
+Given such an $H$, define an auxiliary directed $graph(H)$ on the same vertex set $V$ where for each edge $e_i \in H$, we have that $graph(H)$ contains the directed edges $x_i \rightarrow u$ for every $u \in e_i \setminus \{x_i\}$.
+Note that the only property of $graph(H)$ we will use is whether two vertices have a directed path between them, so while we will add any arcs in opposite directions, we do not add any parallel arcs that are in the same direction.

-As in the graph case, we recursively define a weight function $w_G:V \rightarrow \N\cup\{0\}$ on the vertices of $G =(V,E)$ that is dependent on the edge order and choice of leading vertices.
-Let $G_0$ be the empty hypergraph on vertex set $V$ and define the weighting $w_{G_0}:V \rightarrow \N\cup\{0\}$ to be uniformly zero.
-For $1 \le i \le m = |E|$, let $G_i$ have vertex set $V$ and edge set $\{ e_1, e_2, \ldots,e_i \}$ (so $G_m = G$).
-In particular, $G_i$ is $G_{i-1}$ with edge $e_i$ added.
-Define $w_{G_i}:V \rightarrow \N\cup\{0\}$ by
+As in the graph case, we recursively define a weight function $w_H:V \rightarrow \N\cup\{0\}$ on the vertices of $H =(V,E)$ that is dependent on the edge order and choice of leading vertices.
+Let $H_0$ be the empty hypergraph on vertex set $V$ and define the weighting $w_{H_0}:V \rightarrow \N\cup\{0\}$ to be uniformly zero.
+For $1 \le i \le m = |E|$, let $H_i$ have vertex set $V$ and edge set $\{ e_1, e_2, \ldots,e_i \}$ (so $H_m = H$).
+In particular, $H_i$ is $H_{i-1}$ with edge $e_i$ added.
+Define $w_{H_i}:V \rightarrow \N\cup\{0\}$ by

 and for all other vertices $v$,

 where $x_i \leadsto v$ denotes that there is a directed path from $x_i$ to $v$.